 - Although Lombard Street is known as the Crookedest Street in the World, it’s not even the crookedest street in San Francisco.
 That title technically belongs to Vermont Street between 20th and 22nd streets on Potrero Hill.

-- Coit Tower column was built in 1933, the legacy of Lillian Hitchcock Coit, an eccentric “mascot” fire-fighter who adored San Francisco and at her death in 1929, left one-third of her estate to the city to “…for the purpose of adding to the beauty of the city which I have always loved.”
+- Coit Tower column was built in 1933, the legacy of Lillian Hitchcock Coit, an eccentric “mascot” fire-fighter who adored San Francisco and at her death in 1929, left one-third of her estate to the city “…for the purpose of adding to the beauty of the city which I have always loved.”

 - Airbnb, an entire flat starts from $90 a night.
 Get $30 (£25) off your first trip of $70 (£55) or more click here.